INFO-4602-5602/project-2-ncwit-team-5/Submission/README.md

    (b).
 We create a tooltip that shows the x- and y-value of each point when you hover over a point.

-The fifth visualization, we use python3 do data clean(Jupyter).
-The file name is yifan.ipynb in data process folder.
+The fifth visualization, we use python3 do data clean(Jupyter) and use D3 show the graph.The file name is yifan.ipynb in data process folder.
 We extracted “Enroll, Female: Avg.
 SAT Math Score (Enrl F)” and “Enroll, Male: Avg.
 SAT Math Score (Enrl M)”, and drop the miss value.
 The code is:

 SAT_RAW = data[['Enroll, Female: Avg.
 SAT Math Score (Enrl F)', 'Enroll, Male: Avg.
 SAT Math Score (Enrl M)']]